 13. The times within which specified noise emission levels may be exceeded or shall not be exceeded.

-14. Prohibiting or regulating the emission or transmission of noise, odour or electromagnetic radiation from premises, whether or not those premises are prescribed premises or a public place.
+14. Prohibiting or regulating the emission or transmission of noise, odour or electromagnetic radiation from premises or a place.

 15. Prohibiting or regulating the emission or transmission of noise, odour or electromagnetic radiation in public places.